 You can also enter the name of an alert metric for other log-type metrics.

-Select the alert property from which to extract the enrichment information:
+Select the alert property from which to extract the problem area information:

 Enter a regex to match against the subject or description string.
 See the regex example, for more information on regex and regex groups.